 The International Security Studies Program (ISSP) is dedicated to the teaching and research of a broad range of international security issues and is comprised of the following unique opportunities:

-Conferences: Often co-sponsored with one of the US military services or commands, ISSP holds conferences devoted to critical defense-related issues.
+Events: Often co-sponsored with one of the US military services or commands, ISSP holds conferences devoted to critical defense-related issues.

-Military fellows: ISSP annually hosts a group of senior level military fellows who represent each of the US military services.
-These officers, who hold the rank of Lieutenant Colonel or Colonel, are fully engaged with both the Fletcher students and faculty, providing unique insights and bringing vast real world experiences to our classes and outside the classroom extracurricular activities.
+Military Fellows: ISSP annually hosts a group of senior-level military fellows who represent each of the US military services.
+These officers, who hold the rank of Lieutenant Colonel or Colonel, are fully engaged with both the Fletcher students and faculty, providing unique insights and bringing vast real-world experiences to our classes and outside the classroom extracurricular activities.

 Financial Support: ISSP provides support for graduate student research, including fellowships, scholarships, and publication opportunities.
-Through the Frank Rockwell Barnett Fellowship from the Sarah Scaife Foundation, and Lynde and Henry Bradley Foundation, ISSP provides tuition assistance and research support to MALD and PhD graduate students.
+Through the Frank Rockwell Barnett Fellowship from the Sarah Scaife Foundation and Lynde and Henry Bradley Foundation, ISSP provides tuition assistance and research support to MALD and Ph.D. graduate students.